TheCubeDAO/Documentation/cubits.md

 Founders $PASS NFT's are available on multiple marketplaces supporting the Polygon blockchain including Opensea.

-The core team members shall use a royalty fee capture rate of around 3~5% on most available NFT marketplaces, and these fee revenues will be captured & accrued in the DAO controlled wallet.
+The core team members shall use a royalty fee capture rate of around 2.5~10% on most available NFT marketplaces, and these fee revenues will be captured & accrued in the DAO controlled wallet.

 <br>

-### Cubit Liquidity Miners
+### Cubit Staking Incentives

-Cubit holders may demonstrate their trust in the project by locking up some of their $CBIT tokens in the CBIT/MATIC staking pool to get additional tokens and/or potentially other rewards.
+Cubit holders may demonstrate their trust in the project by locking up some of their $CBIT tokens into the CUBE_Staking smart contract, this contract creates a Staking Pool with a dynamic interest reward of $CBIT based on how many total stakers exist and how many total tokens are within the pool.

+Holders looking to get more potential value out of their tokens with added risk can become Liquidity Providers by providing a portion (e.g; 50/50) of MATIC & CBIT tokens to the Liquidity Pool, this will reward you with a portion of the fees accrued from $CBIT swaps on the Uniswap platform.
+To demonstrate further trust in the project, you are able to lock up your $LP-Provider token for a set duration of time to receive a dynamic interest rate of $CBIT tokens.

-This incentive will help stabilize/bolster the value of $CBIT and therefore allow the token incentives to effectively support the creators, contributors, and ecosystem participants within the ecosystem.
+This incentive will help stabilize/bolster the value of $CBIT and therefore allow the token incentives to effectively support the creators, contributors, and ecosystem participants.

+> The staking platform is under re-development as of Dec, 2023.
+Stay updated via Discord.
+{.is-info}

 ## Proof of Play Issuance